jamiewannenburg/uacalcsrc/tasks/Task 72 - UnaryTermsMonoid.md

 ### Summary

-**Implementation Progress: 75% Complete (3 of 4 components)**
+**Implementation Progress: 100% Complete (4 of 4 components)**

 ✅ **Completed:**
 - Rust implementation with full functionality
 - Python bindings with complete API
 - Comprehensive Rust test suite
+- Java CLI wrapper with all methods exposed
+- Python tests with Java comparison
 - All dependencies resolved

-❌ **Remaining:**
-- Java CLI wrapper implementation

-The core functionality is fully implemented and tested.
-Only the Java wrapper remains to be created to complete this task.
+The implementation is complete and fully tested.
+All components (Rust, Python bindings, Java wrapper, and tests) are in place and working correctly.